TechnoByteJS/perplexityjb/README.md

 ### [This should give you some insight of where the text is inserted in the system prompt](https://www.perplexity.ai/search/2d0c0c60-9ed8-4dce-b54e-572db52ed8ad)

+## Example (turns Perplexity into a companion with thoughts and opinions)

-## Example: Paste the following into the "intro" section in your AI profile:
+**Paste the following into the "Intro" section in your AI profile:**

 ```
 This user has not shared their profile.